ygda-org/programming-guide/sections/section-2.md

 2) Drag the player scene into this scene's Workspace.
 ![adding player](../images/section-2/moving-player-to-new-scene.png)

 3) Now, we are going to start making the actual level.
 Right click on the world node on the inspector and add a new `TileMapLayer` node.
 Also, add a `Camera2D` node as a child of the player.
 The camera is a child of the player because we want it to move as the player moves.
 Child nodes always follow their parents.
-Your scene tree shold look like this:
+Your scene tree should look like this:
 ![scene tree](../images/section-2/world-scene-tree.png)

 ## Making the tilemap